 Does LASIK Hurt?

-LASIK is a nearly painless procedure, you will experience a feeling of pressure.
+LASIK is a nearly painless procedure.
 Your eyes will be numbed with eye drops at the start of your procedure-leaving you virtually pain-free.
 As your eyes begin to heal, you may have some redness or itching, but you will be given medicated eye drops to aid the healing process.

 What Is The Recovery Time?